tauri-apps/tauri-docs/docs/references/architecture/recipes/bridge.md

 ## Description

 The Bridge recipe is a secure pattern where messages are passed between brokers via an implicit bridge using the API.
-It isolates functionality to scope and passes messages instead of functionality.
+It isolates functionality to the specific scope and passes messages instead of functionality.

 ## Diagram